 The Receiver has engaged the law firm of Greenberg Traurig LLP ("Greenberg Traurig"), as outside counsel in various litigation matters.
-As reported in the prior status report, the Receiver has retained the Lewis Roca firm as conflicts counsel and to address other matters that may arise in which Greenberg Traurig is not representing the receivership estate.
+As reported in the prior status report, the Receiver has retained the Lewis Roca firm as conflicts counsel and to address other matters that may arise in which Greenberg Traurig does not represent the receivership estate.